gsmarketing/AFP_Readme/afpcore_readme.txt

 * Auto Funnel Press Rebuild Release

 == Upgrade Notice ==

+= 2.1.0 =
+This version is volatile, it is not backwards compatible with other AFP extensions below version 2.1.0.
+Please update all extensions to the latest version.

 = 2.0.24 =
 This version fixes an issue where reordering items with Unique IDs would shift the outputs based on the order